enamrik/ObjCMiniORM/README.md

 If **MODbModelMeta** isn't being used for manual mapping, ObjCMiniORM uses certain conventions for mapping objects.
 These conventions are:

-* The class name much be the same as the table name
+* The class name must be the same as the table name
-* A primary key is required, must be an integer and must be named <table-name>id
+* A primary key is required, must be an integer and must be named [table-name]id

 Given the following object: